haven-jeon/KoNLP/README.md

 KoNLP
 ---------------

-This package lets you do text mining with Korean morphological analyzer on R.
+POS Tagger and Morphological Analyzer for Korean text based research.
+It provides tools for corpus linguistics research such as Keystroke converter, Hangul automata, Concordance, and Mutual Information.
+It also provides a convenient interface for users to apply, edit and add morphological dictionary selectively.

   - Interfacing with opensource [Hannanum analyzer](http://semanticweb.kaist.ac.kr/home/index.php/HanNanum).
-  - Some twiks are applied on Hannanum analyzer for bigger or flexible user dictionary for [Sejong project](http://www.sejong.or.kr/).
+  - Some twiks are applied on Hannanum analyzer for bigger or flexible user dictionary for [Sejong project](http://www.sejong.or.kr/) and [NIADic](https://github.com/haven-jeon/NIADic).
   - Many other functions for Korean text analysis like keystroke conversion, is.jamo, is.hangul, Hangul antomata...

 Some of Korean tutorials are on [my blog](http://freesearch.pe.kr), English pages are mainly on [wiki](https://github.com/haven-jeon/KoNLP/wiki).